 xii.
 The actuarial report shall be prepared by a qualified actuary and be subject to relevant Actuarial Standards of Practice.

-L. Starting Asset Amount – The amount of assets inserted into the cash-flow testing model at the beginning of the projection.
+K. Starting Asset Amount – The amount of assets inserted into the cash-flow testing model at the beginning of the projection.

-M. Sufficient Block – When a block of business shows positive present value of interim or ending surplus in cash-flow testing scenarios using reasonable assumptions under moderately adverse conditions.
+L. Sufficient Block – When a block of business shows positive present value of interim or ending surplus in cash-flow testing scenarios using reasonable assumptions under moderately adverse conditions.

-Other definitions?

 4. Risk Identification for Purposes of Establishing Analysis and Documentation Expectations